 The Chairman establishes the agenda for each Board meeting.
-The Chairman of each Committee, in accordance with the Committee's charter and in consultation with management and Committee members, will establish the agenda for each Committee meeting.
+Each Committee Chair, in accordance with the Committee's charter and in consultation with management and Committee members, will establish the agenda for each Committee meeting.
 Directors are encouraged to suggest items for inclusion on any agenda.